jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1.md

 Pain or distress excites the most excessive sorrow.
 To imagine pain or distress excites sorrow proportional to the intensity of the pain or distress imagined.

-### The Source of our Compassion is our conception of the pain of others
+## The Source of our Compassion is our conception of the pain of others

-3 This is the source of our fellow-feeling for the misery of others.
+{{< s v="3" >}} This is the source of our fellow-feeling for the misery of others.
 We are affected by what he feels by changing places with the sufferer, in imagination.
 - When we see a stroke aimed on the leg of another person, we naturally draw back our own leg.
   - When it falls, we feel hurt by it.
 - When a crowd gazes at a dancer on the slack rope, they naturally writhe and twist their own bodies, as they see him do.